microsoft/ExACT/README.md

 <!-- <img style="aspect-ratio: 3.5;" src="media/learning-data.gif"> -->

+> You are currently at the branch that contains code for running VisualWebArena tasks.
+To run on OSWorld, please switch to the other branch.

 # Setup

 1. Install VWA repo, and follow its instruction of setting up websites (using either AWS or Docker)